Safe Living For Health by Marcus Antebi

 I have one of the greatest mentors on the planet; his name is Fred Bisci.
 He’s 90 years old and has been 100% raw vegan with incredible food integrity in his diet for many years.
 He has been my primary food and science mentor for 10 years; during that time hasn’t said anything to me that was questionable or disreputable.

 My other primary mentor has been Jeffrey Mechanick, and he’s unquestionably a genius.
 He has a PhD and works for one of the most prestigious hospitals in New York.
-He wrote a book on molecular nutrition, and he has so many accolades posted his name and email in correspondence that they take up an entire page.
+He wrote a book on molecular nutrition, and he has so many accreditations and accolades posted below his name in email and other correspondence that they take up an entire page.
 He’s not only an incredible scholar but a great teacher.

 Now, passing knowledge along is up to me and me alone.
 When I’m asked a question, I speak the truth and I tell people things with the intention of guiding them.
 I don’t diagnose or treat people.
 Doing so would be going against my code of ethics and would be against the law as well.